rreusser/regl-extend/README.md

 #### `require('regl-extend').framebuffer(a, b[, ...])`
 #### `require('regl-extend').framebufferCube(a, b[, ...])`

-Each method extends the properties of a sequence of arguments, returning a new object with the merged contents.
+Extend commands are implemented for each type of regl resource.
+Each method extends the attributes of a sequence of arguments, returning a new object with the merged contents.
 The values of any valid properties for that command are transferred.
 The recursion stops at data values like a regl resource or a bare array.
 Each successive object provided overwrites existing properties of the result.
 Unknown properties are ignored.

 ### License